dnemec/SPICE-Libraries/README.md

 ## Installing the LTSpice libraries on Microsoft Windows operating system

 ### Locating the library directory
-In case of Windows installation of LTSpice VII; usually the library directory is located inside of LTspice folder in "My Documents" directory.
+In case of Windows installation of LTspice VII; usually the library directory is located inside of LTspice folder in "My Documents" directory.
 After opening the LTspice folder you will have to open "lib" folder.
 This directory represents the library location composed of "cmp", "sub" and "sym" folders.
 *"sub" folder represents the location of subcircuit files.